Wall Street: Money Never Sleeps: Plot

-As the 2008 financial crisis accelerates, James and Church's chairman Julius Steinhardt advise federal regulators to buy their multi-billion-dollar subprime loans.
+As the 2008 financial crisis accelerates, James and Church's chairman, Julius Steinhardt, advise federal regulators to buy their multi-billion-dollar subprime loans.
 As the real estate market collapses, Jake helps out Sylvia with his own money.
-Shortly after Winnie informs Jake that she is expecting their first child, Jake learns that James is diverting the Chinese investment into underperforming solar panels, which are not a threat to his large position in fossil fuels.
-Gekko soon informs Jake that James had secretly made huge profits betting against subprime loans yet still accepted the fed's massive bailout.
+Shortly after Winnie informs Jake that she is expecting their first child, Jake learns that James is diverting the Chinese investment into underperforming solar panels, which pose no threat to his large position in fossil fuels.
+Gekko soon informs Jake that James had secretly made huge profits betting against subprime loans, yet still accepted the fed's massive bailout.

-Gekko proposes using a $100 million trust account, which he hid in Switzerland for Winnie in the 1980s, to fund the fusion research.
+Gekko proposes using a $100 million trust account that he hid in Switzerland for Winnie in the 1980s to fund the fusion research.
 She signs the money over to Jake, not knowing he would entrust it to Gekko to complete the investment.
 When Gekko betrays them by leaving the country with the money, Winnie breaks up with Jake.
 Gekko sets up a hugely successful investment company in London, capitalized by the $100 million.
 Jake visits him to propose a new trade: Winnie gets her money back, and Gekko can participate in his grandchild's life.
 Gekko refuses.

 Jake pieces together all the details of James's dealings, from KZI's collapse through to the unnecessary government bailout of Church.
 He gives the information to Winnie, telling her that revealing it will bring her website publicity and credibility.
 When Winnie runs the story, James finds himself under intense government scrutiny and is fired by his company's board, who then turn to Gekko's firm for a partnership, which recently posted a $1.1 billion return on investment.

-Late one night, when Jake fails to make amends with Winnie, Gekko appears, apologizes and tells them that he has anonymously deposited $100 million into the fusion research account, convincing her to give both him and Jake another chance.
+Late one night, when Jake fails to make amends with Winnie, Gekko appears, apologizes, and tells them that he has anonymously deposited $100 million into the fusion research account, convincing her to give both him and Jake another chance.
 One year later, Gekko, Sylvia, and other family and friends attend the first birthday party of Louis, Jake and Winnie's son.